MuturiJoseph/Learning-HTML-and-CSS/README.md

-# This is a website I developed in my 60 days of learning html and css
+# This is a website developed using html and css
+To run be ro run the project you require vs code and liveserver extension clone the repository directly then run using the liveserver